veista/nilan/README.md

 ## Installation
 ### Hardware
-You must have a ModBus RTU to Modbus TCP Bridge installed on your Nilan device for this integration to work.
+You must have one interface type installed on your Nilan device for this Integration to work

-The easiest way is to purchase one, but you can also build one easily with an ESP8266/ESP32 https://github.com/veista/modbus_bridge
+#### Supported Interface Types
+- ModBus RTU to Modbus TCP Bridge
+- USB to RS485 adaptor

 #### Tested Known-to-work Bridge Devices
 * USR-TCP232-410S
+* Waveshare RS485 TO ETH (B)
 * https://github.com/veista/modbus_bridge

 ### Software